sophierosemaria/Python-101/README.md

 # Python-101
-## Beginners Python course project
+Beginners Python course project

+This project simulates a game of rock, paper, scissors.